bendanye/code-kata/README.md

 Every day spend some time to learn new things or re-enforce what you know or remember.

+Not sure what to learn for today?
+Run the program to randomly choose one for you!

 ## Project Setup & Commands

 ### Run the program and manually entered the required information if needed